 - Serve polenta instead of pasta or rice as an accompaniment to meat sauces, stews, or chilis.

 - Try soft-cooked polenta as a hot breakfast cereal, topped with fresh or dried fruit, nuts, cinnamon, and milk.

 - Use baked or grilled polenta rounds as a base for hors-d'oeuvres or appetizers.

 - Use precooked or homemade polenta in casseroles.

 - Use polenta to replace the biscuit or puff pastry topping on pot pies.

-Here are just a few recipes for polenta that are varied.
-Try a basic one first, to get the feel of the dish as a base ingredient in more complex dishes.
-Dial up the extras as you get more familiar with what works best for you and your palate.
+Try a basic polenta recipe first.
+This will help you to get the feel of the dish as a base ingredient in more complex dishes.
+Dial-up the extras as you get more familiar with what works best for you and your palate.

 Polenta is ground cornmeal, so look for either packaged polenta or ground cornmeal in your grocery store.
 It's normally in the baking aisle and sold in boxes or bags and retails for less than $5.
 Premade tubes of cooked polenta are also widely available.
 They are usually sold in a 16-ounce size and also cost less than $5.
 These can be sliced and then fried or baked.
 To buy in bulk, the best route would be to buy a large quantity of ground cornmeal from a club or restaurant supply store.

 Store uncooked polenta in a cool, dark pantry for up to two years.
 Make sure any opened package is fully sealed.
 Moisture and pests will ruin your polenta.
 Precooked polenta that is not opened does not need to be refrigerated.
 Cooked polenta should be stored in the refrigerator in a sealed container for 2 to 3 days.